Edinburgh-College-of-Art/dynamic-web-design/docs/_setup/phpstorm-sftp-setup.md

 -   **Method 1:** create a single _main_ project that will allow you to see your entire server
 -   **Method 2:** create individual project per site your are working on. -->

-If you haven't already, got to [Jetbrains.com/student](https://www.jetbrains.com/community/education/#students) to sign up for your academic licence.
+If you haven't already, go to [Jetbrains.com/student](https://www.jetbrains.com/community/education/#students) to sign-up for your academic licence.

-Once you have signed-up, [login to JetBrains](https://account.jetbrains.com/login) and you should see your academic.
-Click Download under neath the licence to see the apps available and select PHPStorm
+Once you have signed-up, [login to JetBrains](https://account.jetbrains.com/login) and you should see your academic licences.
+Click `Download` underneath the licence to see the apps available.
+Select PHPStorm

 ![](img/jetbrains-download.png)